 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. No later than 30 Days after the end of an inspection, the Inspector shall prepare a report in accordance with the template and other requirements set out in the applicable Standards setting out the findings and any recommendations for improvements in performance, procedures or practices by a Contractor.
-The Chief Inspector shall send the report to the Compliance Committee and the Secretary General, [who shall send a copy of the report to the Contractor and its sponsoring State or States].
+1. No later than 30 Days after the end of a [routine] inspection [and 7 Days after the end of urgent inspection], the Inspector shall [][deliver] a report in accordance with the template and other requirements set out in the applicable Standards setting out, findings and [seeking clarification and providing] [] recommendations for improvements in performance, procedures or practices by a Contractor.
+All inspection reports shall be submitted to the Chief Inspector and the Secretary General.
+Such reports shall be promptly made public and placed on the website of the Authority

-1. bis The Contractor and the Sponsoring State or States may within 30 Days of the date of receipt of the Inspector’s report, provide to the Secretary-General comments on the findings and recommendations, including details of any action taken or to be taken in accordance with the findings and recommendations of the Inspector’s report.
-The Secretary-General shall transmit any comments to the Compliance Committee.
+1. bis The Contractor and the Sponsoring State or States, [as well as the relevant adjacent coastal State or States or flag State referred to in paragraph 2 bis of Regulation 99] member States and all stakeholders [shall] [] within 30 Days [after the end of a routine inspection and 7 Days after the end of urgent inspection] [of the date of receipt of the Inspector’s report,] provide to the Secretary-General comments on the findings and [seeking clarification and providing] recommendations, including details of any action taken or to be taken in accordance with the findings and recommendations of the Inspector’s report.
+The Secretary-General shall transmit [] [such] comments to the Compliance Committee.

 Please indicate the rationale for the proposal.
 [150-word limit]